 If you are a meat lover and cannot get enough proteins every day because you are bored of chicken, then you can definitely switch to some beef for a change.
 About a 100 grams of ground beef contains 19.42 grams of protein.5

-Tip: Have a bowl of beef noodle soup for dinner consisting of stewed or braised beef, beef broth, vegetables, and
+Tip: Have a bowl of beef noodle soup for dinner consisting of stewed or braised beef, beef broth, vegetables, and some Chinese noodles.

 4. Cottage Cheese